“The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

-Volunteer hike leaders are required to undergo training to ensure you are prepared to safely represent the Conservancy on hikes and on our Nature Preserves.
-Hike leaders may choose a subject to highlight alongside the property including birding, botany, herpetology, geology, natural history or any subject that you are passionate about and fosters excitement for the natural world.
-No matter the focus of the hike, all hike leaders are responsible for relaying the following:
+Volunteer hike leaders must undergo training to ensure they are prepared to safely lead group hikes at our nature preserves.
+Hike leaders may highlight topics relevant to the property, including birding, botany, herpetology, geology, natural history, or any other subject they are passionate about that fosters excitement for the natural world.

 - Introduction and background of the Conservancy

 - Safety considerations including poison ivy, sunblock, ticks etc.